barbourww/Multimodal-Routing/README.txt

 This document describes the process of mining the Google Maps Directions API using the Python API package, googlemaps.
-The documentation for the API package is here - https://googlemaps.github.io/google-maps-services-python/docs/2.4.5/ Some sections of this README are taken from this documentation.
+The documentation for the API package is here - https://googlemaps.github.io/google-maps-services-python/docs/2.4.5/ Some sections of this README are taken from that documentation.
 Two Python files are used for mining: a class file and a utility function file.
 The overall process is as follows (3 component functions):
     - take input in the form of a CSV file, detailing the queries to be executed on the Google Maps Directions API